-In the current season, Ms. DeShong debuts with the Royal Opera and Bayerische Staatsoper as Suzuki in Madama Butterfly and returns to Lyric Opera of Chicago as Adalgisa in Norma.
-In concert, she performs Beethoven’s Symphony No. 9 with the Baltimore Symphony, Verdi’s Requiem with the Royal Scottish National Orchestra, and the Mahler Symphony No. 2 “Resurrection” with the Oregon Symphony.
+During the 2016/17 season, Ms. DeShong returned to the Lyric Opera of Chicago to sing Adalgisa in Bellini’s Norma, and made her Royal Opera and Bayerische Staatsoper debuts as Suzuki in Madama Butterfly.
+In concert she performed the Beethoven Symphony No. 9 with the Baltimore Symphony, the Verdi Requiem with the Royal Scottish National Orchestra, and the Mahler Symphony No. 2 with the Oregon Symphony.

 She has performed extensively throughout the world with such companies as the Metropolitan Opera, San Francisco Opera, Lyric Opera of Chicago, Los Angeles Opera, Canadian Opera Company, English National Opera, Wiener Staatsoper, Opéra National de Bordeaux, the Glyndebourne Festival, and Aix-en-Provence.

 The list of symphony orchestras with whom Ms. DeShong has performed includes the Cleveland Orchestra, Baltimore Symphony, Pittsburgh Symphony Orchestra, Dallas Symphony Orchestra, Orchestra of St. Luke’s, Cincinnati Symphony, National Symphony Orchestra, Toronto Symphony, and the Royal Flemish Orchestra.